 The scenic drive to this beautiful lighthouse in Yarmouth passes rugged coastal views, locals enjoying outdoor activities on local beaches, and Instagram-worthy colorful fishing floats and shacks.

-Enjoy a stroll along the seaside hiking trail in the 17-acre park, and sit a spell to take in the magnificent ocean view.
-Climb the Lighthouse steps for an even more spectacular view, then finish with a visit to the museum, café, and local craft shop.
+Enjoy a stroll along the seaside hiking trail in the 17-acre park.
+Then sit for a spell to take in the magnificent ocean view.
+Climb the Lighthouse steps for an even more spectacular vista, then finish with a visit to the museum, café, and local craft shop.
 Tip: try the lobster rolls and ice cream at the Lighthouse cafe.

 Stargaze in North America’s only UNESCO Starlight tourist certified area